AAA and State Farm are both highly recognizable names in the auto insurance industry, each one with its own particular merits.

 We’ve used both companies’ equipment, monitoring, reputation, contract and price, and technology integrations as part of our review.

-AAA vs. State Farm: Who Wins The Coverage Fight?
+AAA vs. State Farm: Which Is Better?

 As you’re comparing AAA vs. State Farm, you can see that while their policy offerings are similar, there are subtle variations in each of the two companies’ coverage options.

 For instance, AAA offers personal injury coverage, which is required in some states, whereas State Farm provides a towing and labor add-on that can help alleviate complications that may arise while traveling.